Fresh HerbsShelf Life, Storage, and Spoilage Guide

 Freezer

 Wash and dry herbs thoroughly.
-Chop finely and freeze in ice cube trays with water or olive oil.
-Transfer frozen cubes to an airtight freezer bag or container for longer storage.
-While safe indefinitely, quality may decline after 3-4 months.
+Chop finely and freeze in ice cube trays with water or oil, or spread on a baking sheet and then transfer to freezer bags or airtight containers.

 Signs of Spoilage